WGLab/w4CSeq/README.md

   9. **500**: bin size for *trans* chromosome (count of enzyme sites in foreground window)
   10. **200**: bin size for *cis* chromosome (count of enzyme sites in foreground window)
   11. **5000**: window size for *cis* chromosome (count of enzyme sites in background window)
-  12. **enzyme_sample1**: working directory name (which means outputs will be generated under ./enzyme_sample1/ directory.)
+  12. **enzyme_sample1**: working directory name (w4CSeq will automatically generate this folder and all outputs will be generated under ./enzyme_sample1/ directory.)
   13. **no**: whether your data is uncompressed
-  14. **no**: whether to include additional annotation files, supposed to be "no" for command line usage

 * Sonication fragmentation based 4C-Seq data analysis
 ```
-mkdir /w4cseq/work/sonication_sample1
-/w4cseq/bin/4C_sonication.R 1 /PATH/TO/YOUR/FILE/sonication_1.fastq.gz /PATH/TO/YOUR/FILE/sonication_2.fastq.gz mm10 chr17 35504676 35504824 500 2000000 400000 12000000 sonication_sample1 no no
+PATH/TO/w4cseq/bin/4C_sonication_cmdline.R 1 /PATH/TO/sonication_1.fastq.gz /PATH/TO/YOUR/FILE/sonication_2.fastq.gz mm10 chr17 35504676 35504824 500 2000000 400000 12000000 sonication_sample1 no
 ```
 Arguments:
   1. **1**: number of threads.
 1 by default and applicable to BWA alignment